Caulk is applied to a window with a caulk gun.

 Silicone sealant leaks out of a tube in a caulk gun.

-One of the biggest keys of any great caulking gun is its pressure release system.
-There is nothing worse than setting your gun down for a moment only to look back and see a pool of caulk leaking out of the gun.
-Many manual caulking guns feature notched plunger arms that can be rotated to release pressure once the trigger is released, while some manual options have a pressure release trigger that will automatically activate once you let go of the trigger.
+The pressure release system is a crucial feature of any high-quality caulking gun.
+Nothing is more reassuring than knowing that your tool will not leak caulk when you set it down for a moment.
+Many manual caulking guns feature notched plunger arms that can be rotated to release pressure once the trigger is released.
+In contrast, some manual options have a pressure release trigger that will automatically activate once you let go of the trigger.
 Most automatic caulk guns release pressure without any additional effort.
-Finding a gun that releases pressure how you like may take some trial and error.
+Finding a gun that releases pressure the way you prefer may require some trial and error, but it is a feature that will give you peace of mind in your purchase.

 Silicone is applied to a backsplash with a caulk gun.